aws-solutions/content-localization-on-aws/README.md

 # Deployment

-The following Cloudformation templates will deploy the Content Localization front-end application with a prebuilt version of the most recent MIE release.
+The following Cloudformation templates will deploy the Content Localization front-end application with a prebuilt version of the most recent Media Insights on AWS release.

 Region| Launch
 ------|-----